WayneDW/WayneDW.github.io/_posts/2022-05-01-Couplings_Method.md

   - comming soon
 ---

-In the coming year, I will use my spare time to learn Couplings for Monte Carlo methods, underdamped Langevin diffusion/ dynamics, and isoperimetric inequalities.
+In the coming year, I will try to learn Couplings for Monte Carlo methods, underdamped Langevin diffusion/ dynamics, and isoperimetric inequalities.

 The blog will come soon.